-After breakfast we depart for the 3 hour drive to Thimphu.
+After breakfast we depart for Thimphu, a 3 hour drive.
 Lunch in Thimphu, then afternoon free to explore.
-Overnight at Druk Hotel.
+Overnight at Phuntsho Pelri Hotel.

 Early afternoon departure for Paro.
 Afternoon free to explore Paro town or relax at hotel.
-Overnight at Gangtey Palace Hotel.
+Overnight at Druk Hotel.

 After breakfast we drive 20 minutes to base of mountain where Taksang Monastery is located.
 Also known as Tiger’s Nest, and probably the most iconic building in all Bhutan, perched on a cliff 2,700’ above the valley floor.
 It is said that the Guru Rimpoche arrived here in the back of a flying tiger is 746, and meditated in a mountain cave for 3 months.
 The site has since been sacred and a monastery has been constructed to commemorate his visit.
 It is a pilgrimage site for all Bhutanese who gain merit by making the ascent.
 You too can gain merit while by making the 3 hour ascent and visiting the monastery seemingly glued to the barest concavity of the cliff face.
 After descending we’ll have lunch in Paro, then return to the hotel for massage or Bhutanese hot stone bath, or to simply relax.
 Farewell dinner at our hotel, the Gangtey Palace.

 Breakfast at hotel, then transport to airport for flight home.